junjunjansent/JThreads/README.md

 ## Content & Features

-- [x] Ability to Sign Up & Sign In with Validation
+- [x] Ability to Sign Up & Sign In with Validation Form
+- [x] Restricted NavBar based on SignIn
+- [x] See user's own profile
+- [x] Unauthorised if trying to access other's site

 ## Nomenclature / Terminology